jruby/jruby-rack/README.md

   `ActionController::Base.relative_url_root` after the context path.
 Useful for running a rails app from the same war as an existing app, under a sub-path of the main servlet context root.
+- `gem.path`: Relative path to the bundled gem repository.
+Defaults to */WEB-INF/gems*.
+- `jruby.compat.version`: Set to "1.8" or "1.9" to make JRuby run a specific
+  version of Ruby (same as the --1.8 / --1.9 command line flags).
+- `jruby.min.runtimes`: For non-threadsafe Rails applications using a runtime pool, specify an integer minimum number of runtimes to hold in the pool.
+- `jruby.max.runtimes`: For non-threadsafe Rails applications, an integer maximum number of runtimes to keep in the pool.
+- `jruby.runtime.init.threads`: How many threads to use for initializing application runtimes when pooling is used (default is 4).
+   It does not make sense to set this value higher than `jruby.max.runtimes`.
+- `jruby.runtime.init.serial`: When using runtime pooling, this flag indicates that the pool should be created serially in the foreground rather than spawning (background) threads, it's by default off (set to false).
+  For environments where creating threads is not permitted.
+- `jruby.runtime.acquire.timeout`: The timeout in seconds (default 10) to use when acquiring a runtime from the pool (while a pool maximum is set), an exception will be thrown if a runtime can not be acquired within this time ( accepts decimal values for fine tuning e.g. 1.25).
 - `jruby.rack.logging`: Specify the logging device to use.
 Defaults to `servlet_context`.
 See below.
 - `jruby.rack.ignore.env`: Clears out the `ENV` hash in each runtime to insulate